alshival/gpt-discord-bot/README.md

 If you'd like our help building more complicated bots, integrating the bot with your data using a fine-tuned model, or training it to search through documents, visit our website at [Alshival.com](https://alshival.com).

+Note that data privacy laws may come into play, such as Q&A bots for court cases.
+For these, a self-hosted solution rather than discord would be required.

 # Usage
 To use `text-davinci-002` in Discord, type `!chatGPT` before your request.